Milestones, what are they?

 - The baby understands better as compared to before.

 Congratulations!
 Your baby is now a child.

-Every child is different and every child will achieve their milestones with different pace and time.
+Every child is different and every child will achieve their milestones at different paces and times.
 Never compare two children even if they are twins.
-Never tell them see the other kid is doing better than you.
+Never tell them to see the other kid is doing better than you.
 You can just keep motivating them to do better than they did yesterday.
-According to AAP (American Academy of Pediatrics), it is fine if your child is achieving the milestones a little early or little late.
+According to AAP (American Academy of Pediatrics), it is fine if your child is achieving the milestones a little early or a little late.

 This blog provides general information about normal developmental milestones.
-The opinion and content on this blog is only for conversational purposes and should not be interpreted as medical advice pertaining to any particular individual.
+The opinion and content on this blog are only for conversational purposes and should not be interpreted as medical advice about any particular individual.
 If the reader or any other person has a medical concern, he or she should consult with an appropriate licensed medical physician or a health care provider